Senior care and the importance of exercising

 As people grow older, exercise is the key to staying strong, energetic and healthy.
 As we age our body’s metabolism naturally slows which is why it is difficult for seniors to maintain a healthy weight.
+Our senior care professionals know that the answer is exercise.

 Because exercise helps speed up the body’s metabolism and builds muscle mass, it is easier for seniors to burn calories and maintain a healthy weight.
 Exercise can also help manage the symptoms of illness and pain and, in some cases, can reverse some of the symptoms of aging.
 Regular exercise can prevent or at least delay diabetes and heart trouble.
 It is even possible to reduce arthritis pain with a regular plan of walking.
 Other benefits of exercise include improved immune function, better blood pressure, better bone density and better digestive functioning.
 Seniors who exercise regularly also have a lower risk of several chronic conditions including osteoporosis and colon cancer.